KxSystems/docs/docs/kb/optane.md

 infrastructure consolidation, Optane Memory should also reduce TCO.

-Earlier versions of kdb+ are already compatible with Optane Memory through Storage mode and Cached-memory modes, providing significant improvements for both in-memory and on-disk datasets.
+Earlier versions of kdb+ are already compatible with Optane Memory through Storage mode and Cached Memory modes, providing significant improvements for both in-memory and on-disk datasets.
 From version 4.0 onwards App Direct Memory mode gives users control over Optane Memory, taking optimal advantage of the technology to suit their applications.